 Transcript of this speech

-David Attenborough: (00:01) Your excellencies, delegates, ladies and gentlemen, as you spend the next two weeks, debating, negotiating, persuading and compromising, as you surely must, it’s easy to forget that ultimately the emergency climate comes down to a single number, the concentration of carbon in our atmosphere.
+David Attenborough: (00:01) Your excellencies, delegates, ladies and gentlemen, as you Personal spend the next two weeks, debating, negotiating, persuading and compromising, as you surely must personal, strong message, it’s easy to forget that ultimately the emergency climate comes down to a single number, the concentration of carbon in our atmosphere purpose of speech.
 The measure that greatly determines global temperature and the changes in that one number is the clearest way to chart our own story, for it defines our relationship with our world.
+Personal, call to action

 David Attenborough: (00:48) For much of humanity’s ancient history, that number bounced wildly between 180 and 300, and so too did global temperatures.
 It was a brutal and unpredictable world.
 At times, our ancestors existed only in tiny numbers, but just over 10,000 years ago, that number suddenly stabilized and with it, Earth’s climate.
 We found ourselves in an unusually benign period with predictable seasons and reliable weather.
 For the first time civilization was possible and we wasted no time in taking advantage of that.
 Everything we’ve achieved in the last 10,000 years was enabled by the stability during this time.
-The global temperature has not wavered over this period by more than plus or minus one degree Celsius, until Our burning of fossil fuels, our destruction of nature, our approach to industry, construction and learning, are releasing carbon into the atmosphere at an unprecedented pace and scale.
+The global temperature has not wavered over this period by more than plus or minus one degree Celsius, until build case with info and facts

+Our burning of fossil fuels, our destruction of nature, our approach repetition, rule of 3,personal, to industry, construction and learning, are releasing carbon into the atmosphere at an unprecedented pace and scale.sense of urgency

 David Attenborough: (02:24) We are already in trouble.
-The stability we all depend on is breaking.
-This story is one of inequality, as well as instability.
-Today, those who’ve done the least to cause this problem, are being the hardest hit.
-Ultimately, all of us will feel the impact, some of which are now unavoidable.
+The stability we all depend on is breaking. sense of urgencyThis story is one of inequality, as well as instability.
+Today, those who’ve done the least to cause this problem, are being the hardest hit. repeat purpose,new purpose

+Ultimately, all of us will feel the impact, some of which are now unavoidable. sense of urgency

 Speaker 2: (03:06) My world is melting.